drupalprojects/bootstrap/docs/README.md

   to Drupal's bootstrapping process or phase.

-When referring to files inside the [Drupal Bootstrap] project directory, they will always start with `./` and continue to specify the full path to the file or directory inside it.
-For example, the file that is responsible for displaying this text is located at `./README.md`.
+When referring to files inside the [Drupal Bootstrap] project directory, they will always start with `./bootstrap` and continue to specify the full path to the file or directory inside it.
+For example, the file that is responsible for displaying the text on this page is located at `./bootstrap/docs/README.md`.

-When referring to files inside a sub-theme, they will always start with `./example_subtheme/` and continue to specify the full path to the file or directory inside it.
-For example, the main file Drupal will search for:
+When referring to files inside a sub-theme, they will always start with `./subtheme/` and continue to specify the full path to the file or directory inside it.
+For example, the primary file Drupal uses to determine if a theme exists is: `./subtheme/subtheme.info`, where `subtheme` is the machine name of your sub-theme.
-`./example_subtheme/template.php`.

 [Drupal Bootstrap]: https://www.drupal.org/project/bootstrap